IN DEC 2020

 To make government school libraries functional and

 To raise awareness about various government schemes among all stakeholders and ensure proper implementation of those schemes to achieve the larger goal of quality education for every child

 To equip government school teachers with knowledge of library activities, read-aloud and using storytelling as a medium to improve learning levels

-Making books accessible to everyone because reading should not be a privilege/luxury
+Making books accessible to everyone because knowledge should not be a privilege.

 Reducing school dropouts by eradicating any fear of language

 Strengthening reading skills - the foundation of a child’s education

 Switching paths from rote learning to creative knowledge

 Overall development through activities that boost creativity, curiosity, and imagination.